 From refined to homely, dishes you’ll never forget

 Food is an experience in itself in Mykonos, not just in Hora but all around the island.
 At the top end, there’s perhaps nowhere more refined in Greece, whether it be Mediterranean or international cuisine.
 It’s the sort of place world-renowned chefs don’t just grill octopus… they might turn it into octopus carpaccio; and the humble panna cotta could be given a savoury spin, with goat’s cheese, dried figs and prosciutto (all locally sourced).
-You’ll find tavernas where classics have been given an unforgettable modern twist as well as home-cooked local dishes and plenty more.
+You’ll find tavernas where classics have been given a modern twist as well as home-cooked local dishes and plenty more.

 Explore the southern coastline

 With so much to experience along the southern coastline, how about dedicating a full day to discovering all those magical beaches on a boat trip?

 From Agios Ioannis, past Ornos, Paradise, Paraga, Elia.
 Name the beach and it’s yours… world-famous or more relaxed.
-Pull in wherever the mood takes you.
-Or how about anchoring in a cove where you can snorkel, taking advantage of the more sheltered conditions on this coast.
+Pull in wherever you want.
+Or how about anchoring in a cove where you can take advantage of the more sheltered conditions along this coast.

 Village life and the other side of Mykonos